Andriy Porokhnya

-Andriy Volodymyrovych Porokhnya (Андрій Володимирович Порохня; born 17 February 1997) is a Ukrainian professional footballer who plays as a defender.
+Andriy Volodymyrovych Porokhnya (Андрій Володимирович Порохня; born 17 February 1997) is a Ukrainian professional footballer who plays as a midfielder for Chernihiv.

 Career

-He started his football career at Yunist Chernihiv in 2011 before moving to Arsenal Bila Tserkva in 2015.
+Porokhnya started his football career at Yunist Chernihiv in 2011 before moving to Arsenal Bila Tserkva in 2015.
 In 2017 he moved to FC Kudrivka.

 FC Chernihiv

-On summer 2021, Porokhnya moved to FC Chernihiv in the Ukrainian Second League.
+On summer 2021, Porokhnya moved to Chernihiv in the Ukrainian Second League.
 On 24 July he made his debut with the new club against MFA Mukacheve.
 On 18 August he scored in 2021–22 Ukrainian Cup against Chaika Petropavlivska Borshchahivka.
-On 22 August he has been received a red card in the match against AFSC Kyiv at the 77 minute at the Chernihiv Arena.
 On 31 August he scored his second Ukrainian Cup goal against Alians Lypova Dolyna.
 On 16 October he scored his first league goal in a 3–0 victory over Lyubomyr Stavyshche.
 On 10 August 2022 he terminated his contract with the club by mutual consensus.

 Druzhba Myrivka

-In summer 2022 he moved to Druzhba Myrivka in the Chernihiv Oblast.
+In summer 2022 he moved to Druzhba Myrivka in the Kyiv Oblast.

+Second spell at FC Chernihiv

+In summer 2024 he rejoined FC Chernihiv in the Ukrainian Second League.
+On 17 September 2022, he scored against Metalist 1925-2 Kharkiv at the Yunist Stadium in Chernihiv.
+On 30 May 2025, he scored in the first leg of the Play-Offs against Skala Stryi at the Chernihiv Arena.
+On 27 June 2025 he extended his contract with the club.
+On 3 August 2025 he made his debut in Ukrainian First League against Probiy Horodenka at the Probiy Arena.
+On 4 October 2025 he scored his first goal in Ukrainian First League against Podillya Khmelnytskyi at the Chernihiv Arena.